 It has been an on-going debate in regards to the best time to rent a car.
 Generally, we see the rentals more affordable when bookings are completed as early as possible.
-For example, it is cost-efficient to book at least 3 months in advance, but despite this fact, there is no guarantee of a specific length of time in which reservation should be made prior to the pick-up to obtain the best deal.
-In other words, rental price for a particular date, time, pick-up and drop-off location vary in real time without a pattern.
+For example, it is cost-efficient to book at least 3 months in advance, but despite this fact, there is no guarantee of a specific length of time in which reservations should be made before the pick-up to obtain the best deal.
+In other words, the rental price for a particular date, time, pick-up and drop-off location vary in real-time without a pattern.

 EasyRentCars has launched a unique but free of charge program, known as Price Drop Protector.
 It is capable of automatically re-booking your rental or notifying you with an email alert as soon as the system detects a lower price rental based on the same itinerary, car type, insurance package and rental company as your previous booking.
 Once the new booking is confirmed, the system will cancel the old booking automatically.
-In addition, it is also important to note that the Price Drop Protector application will cease operations 24 hours prior to the free cancellation date to avoid cancellation fees.
+Besides, it is also important to note that the Price Drop Protector application will cease operations 24 hours before the free cancellation date to avoid cancellation fees.

 With this program, EasyRentCars offers you the freedom to book whenever you feel is best, without having to worry about price fluctuations.
 Anytime is a good time!

 The rental brands can be classified into three main groups, which are premium, intermediate, and low-cost or budget companies.